 The hangover effect

 Compared to the mild cloudy head of the previous morning, there was a much more noticeable hangover effect on the morning after the second night of trying ZzzQuil .
 Whether it was because I took the full dose this time, two nights in a row taking it, or something unrelated, I’ll never know.

-But I woke with a headache, a heavy feeling in my eyes, and a cloudiness to my thinking that would take a couple of hours to completely disappear.
+But I woke with a headache, a heavy feeling in my eyes, and a cloudiness to my thinking that took a couple of hours to completely disappear.

-I took the full dosage again and had a very similar experience as the second night.
-I woke up several times randomly in the night, but never for more than 5 minutes.
+I took the full dose again and had a very similar experience as the second night.
+I woke up several times randomly in the night, but never for more than five minutes.

 I decided to try just the single dose again on the final night.
 I didn’t sleep as well as the previous nights, taking a little longer to go to sleep, and waking up for longer periods in the night.
 I had a slightly foggy head, but not nearly as much as on nights two and three.

-Both my manual sleep diary and sleep tracker suggest that the ZzzQuil increased my total sleep time – especially with the full dosage.
+Both my manual sleep diary and sleep tracker suggest that the ZzzQuil increased my total sleep time – especially with the full dose.
 There also appeared to be an improvement in the number of wakings in the night compared to the week before, and in how long it took me to fall asleep after waking.

-And comparatively, taking 2 liquicaps may have led to shorter wakings than just 1 cap.
+Comparatively, taking two liquicaps may have led to shorter wakings than just one liquicap.
 However, there was also a big difference in the hangover effect according to the dosage.
 I think if I were to take ZzzQuil again, I’d stick with 25 mg.
 Even if the full 50 mg keeps me asleep for longer, the grogginess I felt in the morning tips the balance in favor of a lower dose.